 Lilly recognizes that many patients face increasing costs and other barriers to accessing the treatments they need.
 When you’re living with a serious condition, or caring for someone who has one, it’s imperative to access the right medicine at the right time.
 We are committed to working with our health system partners to help ensure access to our medicines.
 Lilly strives to do its part to ensure access through the following guiding principles:

-Lilly supports the development and approval of new medical technology such as biosimilars that can benefit patients.
+- Lilly supports the development and approval of new medical technology such as biosimilars that can benefit patients.
 However, given the difficulty and complexity of developing and manufacturing biological products, policies for approval of these products with an abbreviated data package must proceed carefully with patient safety at the forefront and respect for the innovator’s intellectual property.
 Biosimilar products have an important role to play in the health care system for the benefit of patients, provided that they are approved based on rigorous, science-based standards.
+Clinical evidence must be at the foundation of all decisions.